Subleading asymptotics of link spectral invariants and homeomorphism groups of surfaces: Introduction

 The proof of Theorem~\ref{thm:comm} is completely independent of our other results, and does not use link spectral invariants at all.
 In fact, we should note that from a certain point of view, Theorem~\ref{thm:comm} is not too surprising.
 Indeed, the commutator subgroup of $[G,G]$ is normal in $G$, so standard arguments as in \cite{fathi}, see in particular the exposition in \cite[Prop.
 2.2]{CGHS20}), show that $[G,G]$ is perfect; and, for many transformation groups, perfectness and simplicity are equivalent.
-So, it might be the case that Theorem~\ref{thm:comm} is known to experts.
-However, we are unable to find any proof in the literature and so we include one here.

 It would be very interesting to find a geometric characterization of $[G,G]$.
 In the diffeomorphism case, Banyaga has shown \cite{Banyaga} that $[G,G]$ is the kernel of Cal.